 |Perpetual Existence||Lifetime existence||Death or the state of being mentally ill, disability or insolvency of the partners would be close down or dismiss their partnership.|

 |Minimum Capital Required – Paid-up Capital||No minimum requirements.||No minimum requirements.|

 |Registration / Incorporation||Compulsory, higher cost, faster process, comparatively easier.||An optional, very long and lengthy process, low cost.|

 |Seed/Venture Capital||Angels, venture capital, or seed fund.||Not possible.|

 We have gone through major differences between the Limited Liability Company and partnership.
-So what would be the right option Limited Liability Company or partnership?
+So what would be the right option, Limited Liability Company or partnership?
 The partnership is the most flexible and beneficial format of business because it transfers wealth to the owners.
-We can say that a partnership business is a legal business and partners are also legal.
+We can say that a partnership business is a legal business, and partners are also legal.
 The partnership is the mature and most famous form of business.
-The success rate of the partnership business is more compare to limited liability companies because there are more people with different talents and skills.
-But in partnership, there are a variety of people so they must be loyal and faithful to each other.
+The partnership business’s success rate is more compared to limited liability companies because there are more people with different talents and skills.
+But in partnership, there are a variety of people, so they must be loyal and faithful to each other.

-If there are one or more partners who are not honest then the business must be dissolved.
+If there are one or more partners who are not honest, then the business must be dissolved.
 So partnership business is based on a fiduciary relationship.
-If you want to go with a partnership business then you need to know that there are several categories of the partnership firm.
+If you want to go with a partnership business, you need to know that there are several partnership firms.
 In partnership, the owners have equal rights and equal personal liability for the business.
 And in partnership, you need to find partners with the same goals and similar vision.